Huawei Mate 30: Software

-The Mate 30 and Mate 30 Pro ship with EMUI 10, which is based on the Android 10 source code.
+The Mate 30 and Mate 30 Pro runs operating system software branded as EMUI 10, which is based on Android Open Source Project (AOSP) source code.
 Due to ongoing United States sanctions against Huawei, international models of the Mate 30 do not ship with or support Google Mobile Services — the proprietary software suite (including Google Play-branded software) shipped on certified Android devices, and Huawei is not allowed to market the device using the Android trademark.

 Huawei is promoting the use of its own in-house platforms as a substitute, including the Huawei AppGallery store (which is already used on Chinese models of Huawei's devices due to Google not doing business there).
 Huawei stated that it would make a US$1 billion investment in promoting software development and growth of AppGallery.
 As with other Android devices, third-party apps can still be sideloaded via APK files, though full compatibility is not guaranteed if the app depends on Google services.

 A Huawei executive stated that the company had planned to allow bootloader unlocks for the Mate 30, which could have promoted the development of custom operating system ROMs that do support Google's apps.
 However, the company later stated that it had "no plans" to do so.

 In late-September 2019, a tool named "LZPlay" surfaced, which allowed the Google Mobile Services apps to be installed on the Mate 30.
 The app was found to use undocumented permissions within Huawei's mobile device management APIs.
 On October 1, 2019, after the publication of an article that revealed these mechanics, the app's website abruptly went offline, and devices that had used LZPlay began to fail Google's SafetyNet verification checks.

 In June 2020, Huawei announced the EMUI 10.1 update (originating from the P40), which includes new first-party apps such as virtual assistant Celia and the video calling service MeeTime, multi-window mode, and various user interface tweaks.